 It could be said that the Tibetan Diaspora was formed in three distinct waves.
-The first wave occurred between 1959 and 1960 along with the exile of the Tibetan spiritual leader the Dalai Lama.
+The first wave occurred between 1959 and 1960 along with the exile of the Tibetan spiritual leader Dalai Lama.
 The group consisted of about roughly 80000 Tibetans who crossed through the Himalayas into India.
 This wave continued up until 1960s with adding more numbers to the exiled group.
 United Nations General Assembly Resolution 1723 (XVI) of 20 December 1961 is an important document with regard to the plight of the Tibetan Diaspora and it says among other things that the increasing numbers of Tibetan refugees in neighboring India bears testimony to the fact that right abuses were occurring on Tibetan soil.

-Next wave took place in the 1980s with the opening up of the Tibetan economy for trade and tourism with the introduction of the open door policy under Deng Xiao Ping.
+Next wave took place in the 1980s with the opening up of the Tibetan economy for trade and tourism.
 Tibetans made this an opportunity to flee the Chinese repression.
 Their leaving Tibet added to the already large numbers of Tibetans in exile in India by increasing the figure by 18%.

-In early 2000s, the third wave occurred with as many as 3500-4000 Tibetans arriving in India every year until 2008 However, since the Tibetan uprising in 2008, Chinahas restricted the flow of Tibetan refugees to India.
-The numbers of new arrivals decreased drastically since
+In early 2000s, the third wave occurred with as many as 3500-4000 Tibetans arriving in India.
+However, since the Tibetan uprising in 2008, Tibet has restricted the flow of Tibetan refugees to India.
+The numbers of new arrivals decreased drastically since border security was tightened with many travel restrictions particularly to India imposed on Tibetans by the Chinese administration as an authoritative gesture of disapproval to the widespread protests

-&lt;sup>34Dibyesh Anand, '(Re)imagining Nationalism: Identity and Representation in the Tibetan Diaspora of South Asia1', Contemporary South Asia 9, no. 3 (1 November 2000): doi:10.1080/713658756, 274.
+&lt;sup>35Dibyesh Anand, '(Re)imagining Nationalism: Identity and Representation in the Tibetan Diaspora of South Asia1', Contemporary South Asia 9, no. 3 (1 November 2000): doi:10.1080/713658756, 274.

-&lt;sup>35The figure is very ambiguous and at that time there were no proper census to study the flow of Tibetan refugees in India.
+&lt;sup>36The figure is very ambiguous and at that time there were no proper census to study the flow of Tibetan refugees in India.
 But it is estimated around 80,000.
 For more on Tibetan refugees see Roemer, The Tibetan Government in Exile, Politics at Large.

-&lt;sup>36The CTA reported in 1994, the number of newly arriving Tibetans was steadily increasing.
+&lt;sup>37The CTA reported in 1994, the number of newly arriving Tibetans was steadily increasing.
 It reached the highest figure between 2000 and 2002.
 CTA classification of these new arrivals shows that they belong to different walks of life including political prisoners, monks and nuns, young children, youth, pilgrims and family seekers.

-&lt;sup>37The increased in percentage of Tibetan refugees during that period of time is also vague due to lack of data collection.
+&lt;sup>38The increased in percentage of Tibetan refugees during that period of time is also vague due to lack of data collection.
 However, it is assumed that that period has the heaviest flow of Tibetan refugees in the Sub-Continent.
 For more on this information see Roemer, The Tibetan Government in Exile, Politics at Large.